About Sara

 My Orientation and Approach

 My style is warm, deeply curious, and sometimes direct and playful.
-I am focused on getting to know your inner world and the dynamics of your life and relationships that either support or inhibit growth.
-With precise, compassionate, and attuned listening, I can help you understand your core needs, longings, and fears that get in the way.
-Together, we can uncover beliefs and patterns that aren't serving you and reorient into a space of alignment so you can get on with living the life you’re meant to live.
+I am focused on understanding your inner world and the dynamics of your life and relationships that either support or inhibit your growth.
+Through compassionate, attentive listening, I help you untangle the beliefs, patterns, and fears that may be holding you back.

-Recognizing that every individual is unique, I integrate various therapeutic modalities tailored to each client.
-My approach is relational/psychodynamic and analytic, drawing from cognitive, narrative, and humanistic perspectives, all viewed through multicultural and trauma-informed lenses.
-I also utilize parts work, mindfulness, and somatic practices.
-I am trained in harm-reduction and psychedelic-assisted therapy and can support psychedelic preparation and integration sessions.
+Recognizing that every person’s journey of becoming is unique, I draw from a wide range of therapeutic modalities to meet you where you are.
+My approach is primarily relational, psychodynamic, and analytic, but I also integrate cognitive, narrative, and humanistic perspectives, always through a multicultural and trauma-informed lens.
+I incorporate parts work, mindfulness, and somatic practices, and am trained in harm-reduction and psychedelic-assisted therapy, including preparation and integration support.

 My Path To Becoming A Therapist